American Income Life Insurance Review (2026 Update)

 • Rates are above average: AIL rates are higher than the industry average when compared to digital-first providers like PolicyMe or more established companies like Sun Life.

-• Customer ratings are low: Policyholders seem very dissatisfied with AIL’s customer service experience.
+• Customer ratings are low: Customer reviews regarding service experiences are mixed.
 Some received too many calls and emails, and others struggled to connect with a representative when they needed help.

 • Not convenient: You cannot get a quote or apply for coverage online with AIL.
-In fact, if you want to apply, ask a question, or file a claim, you’ll have to pick up a phone to find an advisor.
+If you want to apply, ask a question, or file a claim, you’ll need to speak with an advisor.

 Overall, AIL seems to be a stable company with solid life insurance options, but it’s not the cheapest or even the easiest option for most Canadians.